 Want to see more data on this question?
 Dr. Ghaemi refers to two randomized trials.
 More….

 Could antidepressants cause kindling”?
 The phrase “kindling” is borrowed from neurology, where it has been used to describe forms of epilepsy, which appear to worsen with time.
 In this model, it is as though each episode of illness makes later episodes both more likely and more severe.
 It is clear that some patients’ bipolar disorder worsens as they get older, with more frequent and more severe episodes.
 Could this kind of pattern be triggered by antidepressants, at least in some susceptible patients?

 However, suppose some forms of bipolar disorder really do “kindle” themselves.
 If that is so, then any worsening has the potential to be a “permanent” worsening.
-What if the patient above had been treated with psychotherapy at age 18, during that first depression?
-Compare what might have happened if he had been given an antidepressant, triggering a manic episode: might his graph have changed from the course we saw just above (a real patient’s experience):
+What if the patient above had been treated with an antidepressant at age 18, during that first depression?
+In that case we might see the mood episodes come on even faster, so that the clustering of mood problems from age 35-40 might have started even earlier, at age 25-30.

 This “kindling” concern is very rarely raised in the bipolar literature, at least as regards the risks of antidepressants.
 Wouldn’t you think that if antidepressants could really cause or accelerate the course of bipolar disorders, that we should be freaked out about using them? and really careful to indentify anyone who might have that happen to them?
 But no, it’s not a big deal in the literature.